 Beginning Spanish language and culture taught using a communicative approach.
 Through the use of drama and themes, this course focuses on listening, speaking, reading and writing skills and the culture of the Spanish-speaking world.
-HU
+HU reading and writing skills and the culture of the speaking world.
+Prerequisite: SPAN& 121 HU

-SPAN& 122 Spanish II 5 (55/0)
+SPAN& 122 Spanish II

 Beginning Spanish language and culture taught using a communicative approach.
-Through the use of drama and themes, this course focuses on listening, speaking, reading and writing skills and the culture of the Spanish-speaking world.
-Prerequisite: SPAN& 121 HU
+Through the use of drama and themes, this course focuses on listening, speaking, reading and writing skills and the culture of the Spanish-